Key Takeaways

 What Latency Is Acceptable for Voice AI?

-Sub-300ms end-to-end latency is the human-conversation threshold.
+Sub-250ms to sub-300ms end-to-end latency is the human-conversation threshold.
 Conversational linguistics research places the average human response gap at 200ms; gaps up to 500ms are within the natural range.
 Beyond 500ms, listeners register the pause.
 Beyond 1,500ms, they start to speak again — or hang up.

 End-to-end latency in a voice AI agent is the sum of five contributors: